General Policies & Requirements

 Deficits in Required Training Time

-- A rheumatology trainee who initiated training July 1, 2009 and anticipated completion by June 30, 2011 exceeds the total time permitted for leave over the 24 month training period by less than one additional month.
-If the program director and the institution's promotions or competency committee deem the trainee competent and attest to the competency on the ABIM FasTrack evaluation, the trainee could complete his or her training on the June 30, 2011 completion date.
+- A rheumatology trainee who initiated training July 1, 2014 and anticipated completion by June 30, 2016 exceeds the total time permitted for leave over the 24-month training period by less than one month due to medical leave.
+If the program director and the institution's clinical competency committee attest to the trainee's competence as of June 30, 2016 and document the reasons for the deficit in training on the ABIM FasTrack® evaluation and ABIM approves the program director's request to apply the Deficits in Required Training Time policy, the trainee could complete his or her training on June 30, 2016.

-- An internal medicine trainee who initiated training on July 15, 2008 (two weeks off cycle) has a scheduled completion date of July 14, 2011.
-The program director and the institution's promotions or competency committee deem the trainee competent on June 30, 2011 and attest to the competency on the ABIM FasTrack® final evaluation, documenting the reasons for the earlier completion date.
+- An internal medicine trainee who initiated training on July 15, 2014 (two weeks off cycle due to a visa delay) has a scheduled completion date of July 14, 2017.
+If the program director and the institution's clinical competency committee attest to the trainee's competence as of June 30, 2017 on the ABIM FasTrack® final evaluation and document the reasons for the deficit in training and ABIM approves the program director’s request to apply the Deficits in Required Training Time policy, the trainee could complete his or her training on June 30, 2017.

 Definition of Full-time Training